-Like many investors with Wal-Mart Stores Inc. (NYSE:WMTC), Target Corp.
-(NYSE:TGTC) and The Kroger Co.
+Like many investors with Wal-Mart Stores Inc. (NYSE:WMTB), Target Corp.
+(NYSE:TGTB) and The Kroger Co.
 (NYSE:KRC) stocks in their portfolios, Costco Wholesale Corp.
-(NASDAQ:COSTC) shareholders also have been worried about the impact of the upcoming Amazon.com Inc. (NASDAQ:AMZNC) Whole Foods Market (NASDAQ:WFMC) merger.
+(NASDAQ:COSTB) shareholders also have been worried about the impact of the upcoming Amazon.com Inc. (NASDAQ:AMZNC) Whole Foods Market (:WFMN/A) merger.

 One Wall Street firm says enough is enough.
 Raymond James just raised its rating for Costco shares to “outperform” from “market perform.”
 This based on a prediction that Costco’s business will not be "materially impacted" and its sales growth will remain solid.